SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 * Establishment/maintenance of agricultural genetic banks/preservation of tissue (seed, plant, animal), as this is mentioned as a way to maintain genetic diversity (phrase 3).
 * Benefit sharing for genetic resources and traditional knowledge related to food and agriculture (phrases 4,5).

 The FAO Second Global Assessment of Animal Genetic Resources was used as a source of terms (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>).
-Types of crops and livestock expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f1)</a>).
-Major crops or "important food crops" are included, oil crops excluded.
-Root crops are covered by `crops`. `farming OR farmer$ OR farm$` will cover types of farming in two words e.g. forest farms, family farms, fish farming.

 Central instruments are The Treaty on Plant Genetic Resources for Food and Agriculture, the Convention on Biological Diversity and elaborations in the Nagoya Protocol.

 This query consists of 5 phrases.

 #### Phrase 1

-The general structure is *agricultural diversity/landraces + action* OR *relevant strategies* - this phrase covers terms which are used in the context of agricultural diversity.
+The general structure is *agricultural diversity/landraces + action* - this phrase covers terms which are used in the context of agricultural diversity.
 Phrase 2 expands.

 Conserving wild relatives and traditional varieties is considered maintaining genetic diversity. `agrobiodiversity` is wider than only the species used in agriculture - it covers also the non-harvested species that support production and agro-ecosystems (e.g. pollinators, soil-organisms) (<a id="FAO2004">[FAO, 2004](#f10)</a>).
 It is considered relevant and included, as although the target does not focus on these supporting species, research about agrobiodiversity is likely looking at the whole system (i.e. supporting diversity AND agricultural diversity). `conserv*` will cover e.g. conservation breeding, on-farm conservation etc..